Outboard Engine Brands

 The advantages - across all of the Mercury Mariner outboard engine ranges - are inherent overall simplicity of the engines and low purchase prices.
 The boat owner has an extensive UK service dealer network to support them.

 When it comes to servicing your Mercury Mariner outboard engine, Barrus have always had a large number of Mercury Mariner service centre's located all across the UK.
 This always attracts outboard engine owners who want to use a nearby service centre.
 The downside of this approach by Barrus is that the product knowledge, quality of service and facilities in the Mercury Mariner outboard engine service centre's can be extremely variable.
 It ranges all the way from excellent - through average - to worse than useless.
 Some of the Barrus dealerships mostly deal with their other types of equipment and therefore only do outboard engines as a sideline.
 However - to be fair - other Barrus service centres are equally as good as us.
-However, to be fair to them, Barrus are now getting on with addressing the issue of "variability" of the quality of their service dealerships across the UK.
+However, to be fair to them, Barrus are now well into rationalising and dealing with the variability" of the quality of their service dealerships across the UK.

 Disadvantages of Mercury Mariner outboard engine range are in the poorer performance and lack of sophistication when compared against the latest Japanese offerings.
-This is very noticeable with their high fuel consumption.
+This is very noticeable with their relatively high fuel consumption, which can easily offset the initial purchase price by having increased expenditure on fuel during the lifetime of the engine.
 Also the electronics on the Mercury Mariner ranges are definitely not as sophisticated as the Japanese manufacturers, so engines can sometimes show faults, or will cut back into “get you home mode”.

 However Mercury/Mariner outboard engines remain "ever-popular" as being an inexpensive and robust engine range, which also benefits from having a good UK service dealer network coverage.